-The ANOVA test (in Table 2) and Pearson and Spearman correlation tests (in Table 3) show significant associations (at various significance levels) between student major and student performance.
-When performance is measured as Grade, the ANOVA test doesn't show any significant association between major and performance; however, when performance is measured as Points the ANOVA test shows significant association at the .10 level.
-Again, when performance is measured as Grade, both the Pearson and Spearman correlations show significant association at the .05 level; however, when performance is measured as Points these two correlation tests show significant association (at the .01 level) between major and performance.
-To identify which major (accounting, finance, management, marketing, business administration, or other non-business major) leads to better performance in the MIS course, the authors ran a cross-tabulation between major and grade as shown in Table 8.
-A closer look at Table 8 indicates that the order of the majors leading to better performance in the MIS course is as follows: accounting, finance, management, marketing, business administration, and other non-business major.
-That is, students majoring in accounting perform better in the MIS course than students majoring finance and finance majors perform better than management majors who perform better than marketing majors who perform better than business administration major who perform better than non-business majors.
-However, when the authors controlled for the prior ability factors, as Table 4 indicates, the significant association between major and student performance totally disappeared.
-The fact that the significant correlations between major and performance disappear when the prior ability factors are controlled for, tells us that the prior abilities are driving the grades in the MIS course.
-In other words, when we take all students who have the same grades in Financial and Managerial Accounting and about the same OGPA we find that those students perform about the same regardless of their major.
-Since the authors' hypothesis was that the major will not have a significant effect on student performance, the research results lend support to H12
+The ANOVA test (in Table 2), Pearson/Spearman correlation tests (in Table 3), and the regression test (in Table 5) show significant associations between the student's undergraduate major and student performance (especially when it is defined as "Points") in the GIS course.
+When performance is measured as "Points", all three tests show that association to be significant at the .01 level.
+When performance is measured as "Grade" the ANOVA test shows the association to be significant at the .10 level, the Spearman correlations and the regression test show the association to be significant at the .05 level, but the Pearson correlations still show the association to be significant at the .01 level.
+When the authors controlled for prior ability factors (as shown in Table 4), the significant association was weakened to the .10 level of significance when performance is measured as "Grade" but remained significant at the .01 level when performance is measured as "Points."
+To identify which major (accounting, finance, management, marketing, business administration, or other non-business major) leads to better performance in the GIS course, the authors ran a cross-tabulation between undergraduate major and grade as shown in Table 10.
+Based on the percentages of grades earned (shown in parentheses in Table 10), for each undergraduate major sample, we find that the order of the undergraduate majors leading to better performance in the GIS course is as follows: accounting, finance, business administration, other nonbusiness major, management, and marketing.
+That is, students whose undergraduate major was accounting perform significantly better in the GIS course than students whose undergraduate major was finance and the latter perform significantly better than those whose undergraduate major was business administration, and so on.
+Since the authors' hypothesis was that the undergraduate major will have a significant effect on student performance, the research results lend support to H11